isomerpages/govtech-im8/_control-catalog/Application Security.md

 ### Risk Statement

 Without scanning uploaded files for malware, there's an increased risk of exploits or infection for consumers of the files.

+<a id="as-13"></a>
+## AS-13: Exposure of Internal System Details

+### Control Statement

+Prevent the unnecessary disclosure of internal system details to end users.

+### Control Recommendations

+Ensure all system messages and notifications are informative yet secure.
+These messages should be contextually appropriate, providing end-users with relevant information without exposing internal system details such as debug information, stack traces, or software versioning.

+### Risk Statement

+Disclosure of internal system details or debug stack traces can expose vulnerabilities, software versions, and system architecture, potentially leading to targeted attacks, exploitation of known vulnerabilities, and unauthorised access to sensitive systems or data.

+<a id="as-14"></a>
+## AS-14: Secure Cryptographic Libraries

+### Control Statement

+Use reputable and secure cryptographic libraries and functions to handle cryptographic operations.

+### Control Recommendations

+Follow the OWASP Cryptographic Storage Cheat Sheet for best practices in securely implementing cryptographic operations.
+Regularly update libraries and prefer widely recognized ones such as OpenSSL.
+Consider using libraries that are FIPS 140-2 or FIPS 140-3 compliant for enhanced security assurance.

+### Risk Statement

+Using insecure cryptographic libraries and functions can expose applications to significant security risks, such as data breaches and unauthorized access, compromising sensitive information.